Eagle Pharmaceuticals (EGRX) Tells SEC It Improperly Accounted for Past Two Quarters and Defaults on Lender Agreement - Hagens Berman

 Eagle Pharmaceuticals, Inc. (EGRX) Securities Fraud Class Action:

-On Dec.
-15, 2023, one month after telling the market about improper accounting in Q3 2023, Eagle disclosed that investors should now no longer rely on its financial statements for 2Q 2023 as well.

-The company revealed that 2Q 2023 reserves and price adjustments recorded for its lung cancer drug PEMFEXY® should have been higher, and therefore its net product sales for the period were correspondingly overstated.
-The company also stated that its failure to deliver its financial statements to its lenders constituted an event of default under its credit agreement.
-The full extent of the accounting problem is not yet known, as the company revealed that it is assessing whether additional corrections are required.
+Eagle’s recent disclosure follows the filing of an investor class action against Eagle Pharmaceuticals and its executives challenging the company’s admitted improper accounting for 3Q 2023.

+The securities class action lawsuit alleges that Defendants misrepresented and failed to disclose that: (i) Eagle Pharmaceuticals was experiencing slower than anticipated pull-though from a wholesale customer predominantly due to expiry of inventory; (ii) as a result, Eagle Pharmaceuticals had overstated its revenue; and (iii) Eagle Pharmaceuticals did not have effective internal controls and procedures over financial reporting as to sales for its lung cancer drug PEMFEXY.

-The company’s troubles began on Nov.
-9, 2023, when it announced that it would not timely file its financial report for 3Q 2023.
+The truth began to emerge on Nov.
+9, 2023, when the Company announced that it would not be timely filing its financial report for 3Q 2023.
 The Company said, in the course of preparing its interim 3Q 2023 financial statements, it determined that it was necessary to review potential adjustments primarily relating to reserves for PEMFEXY® returns and price adjustments estimated in the amount of $15.0 million to $20.0 million.

 Then, on Nov.
 29, 2023, Eagle announced that its board of directors accepted the resignation of its CEO (Scott Tarriff) effective immediately.
-The Board said that Tarriff’s separation agreement contains clawback provisions allowing the board to recoup or cancel payments of Tarriff’s compensation upon any finding that Tarriff engaged in conduct constituting “cause” under his employment agreement.
+The Board noted its ability to clawback payments to Tarriff’s upon any finding that the former CEO engaged in conduct constituting “cause” under his employment agreement.

+In its most recent December 15 SEC filing, made two weeks after the investor lawsuit was commenced, the company revealed that its 2Q 2023 also can no longer be relied upon and will need to be restated.

+The company revealed that 2Q 2023 reserves and price adjustments recorded for PEMFEXY® should have been higher, and therefore its net product sales for the period were correspondingly overstated.
+The company also stated that its failure to deliver accurate financial statements to its lenders constituted an event of default under its credit agreement.
+The full extent of the accounting problem is not yet known, as the company revealed that it is assessing whether additional corrections are required.

-“We are investigating the propriety of Eagle Pharmaceuticals reserve and price adjustments and the sufficiency of its internal controls over financial reporting,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“Based on the company’s recent disclosures, we are investigating whether the alleged fraudulent period should be expanded,” said Reed Kathrein, the Hagens Berman partner leading the firm’s investigation.

 If you invested in Eagle Pharmaceuticals and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now »